-The Apartment Association of Greater Los Angeles (AAGLA) represents thousands of small rental housing providers, many of whom own properties in Culver City and provide housing to the City's residents.
+The Apartment Association of Greater Los Angeles (AAGLA) represents thousands small rental housing providers, many of whom own properties in the City of Pasadena and provide housing to city residents.
 Many of our members are retirees who rely on the modest rental income they receive to support themselves and maintain the building for their renters.
-During these extremely difficult times, rental housing providers are instituting more frequent and stringent building cleaning protocols in promotion of the health and safety of both residents and others entering their building which adds to their maintenance costs and makes it more challenging to pay for other financial obligations associated with rental property ownership including mortgage payments, property taxes, liability insurance, and contracts with service providers and vendors.
+During these extremely difficult times, rental housing providers are instituting more frequent and stringent building cleaning protocols in promotion of the health and safety of both residents and others entering their building which adds to their maintenance costs and makes it more challenging to pay for their other financial obligations associated with rental property ownership including mortgage payments, property taxes, liability insurance, and contracts with service providers and vendors.

 Deferred payment of rent has sweeping financial implications on not just the multifamily rental housing industry but also the small businesses that they support.
 It is important to emphasize that eviction moratoriums will not replace a renter's lost wages or cover the cost of food, medical prescriptions and related essentials.

+The Association appreciates the Council's consideration of additional measures to alleviate the financial stress associated with COVID-19 through the suspension of all late fees and penalties on municipal services, suspension of all utility shut-off for all customers due to non-payment and suspension of parking related requirements.
+Nevertheless, the most direct and impactful way to assist residents and businesses alike is through the establishment of emergency financial assistance.
 It is critical that the City Council establish an emergency assistance fund to provide essential financial support to all impacted residents and businesses struggling during these uncertain and turbulent times.
-We also urge the City Council to direct financial institutions and lenders to extend grace periods, offer deferred payment plans and provide interim relief to rental housing providers who have reduced rental income resulting from local emergencies.
-Community outreach and education also plays a vital role in keeping residents informed of local resources and services available to individuals experiencing hardships resulting from COVID-19.
+We also urge the Council to direct financial institutions and lenders to extend grace periods, offer deferred payment plans and provide interim relief to rental housing providers who have reduced rental income resulting from local emergencies.

-During this pandemic, it is essential that we all work together to develop effective and balanced solutions that serve to assist all those impacted and prevent further economic instability.
+During this pandemic, it is essential that we all work together to develop effective and balanced solutions that serve to assist all those impacted and not simply shift the financial burden from one group to another.
 Thank you for your time and consideration of these matters.
 If you have any questions, please call me at (213) 384-4131; Ext.
 309 or contact me via electronic mail at danielle@aagla.org.